alicolville/meal-tracker/docs/contact.md

 ## Custom work > Email

-If you require a customisation to Weight Tracker then please drop me an email.
+If you require a customisation to Meal Tracker then please drop me an email.
 I always provide a fixed priced quote based upon user requirements. *Please add as much detail as possible around the work you require.*

 [email@yeken.uk](mailto:email@yeken.uk)